Kristfur/minesweeper/README.md

 4. Click 'save'
 5. The live website link will appear near the top of the page after some time

-The live linke can be found here [https://kristfur.github.io/minesweeper/](https://kristfur.github.io/minesweeper/)
+The live link can be found here [https://kristfur.github.io/minesweeper/](https://kristfur.github.io/minesweeper/)

 ## Clone the Repository Code Locally